 I’m not writing this blog post to criticize Kayla Itsines or her followers, or even to suggest that her program is flawed.
 A lot of people love BBG, and for good reason: It has worked wonders for their lifestyles and their bodies.
 But I know now that just because something is popular doesn’t mean it’s for everyone.
 Physical activity is supposed to increase your energy and pump your blood full of good-feeling endorphins.
 I, for one, didn’t like that I felt shaky and depleted after each session.
 Basically, I was getting my ass kicked three times a week and calling it exercise—but the truth is, I didn’t feel any healthier.

 These days, I’m aiming to change that.
 I enjoy going on brisk walks—and the occasional jog—around my neighborhood multiple times a week.
 I’m back to practicing yoga regularly, and I’ve just started dabbling in strength training workouts via The Balanced Berry, whose approach to fitness is summed up in one sentence on her website: “Wellness that works with your body, not against it.”
-Now that’s a mantra I can get behind.
+Now that’s a promise I can get behind.